Bruh722/ccjs200/README.md

 </p>

 * See pages 182-185 (chapter 6) in the textbook for further discussion of this formula.
+* See pages 198-207 (chapter 7) for a related discussion (including confidence intervals discussed below).
 * We examine a set of prison sentence lengths (in years) for a population of people convicted of robbery:

 ```r